 Fact #8: The NHS spends billions on medications to help treat alcoholism

-In 2019, it was believed that 1 in 10 people admitted to hospital are alcohol dependant and half of those are admitted because of their drinking, costing the NHS £3.5 billion in treatments every year.
-And year on year the budget allocated for these treatments and services have been cut.
+In 2019, it was believed that 1 in 10 people admitted to hospitals are alcohol dependent and half of those are admitted because of their drinking, costing the NHS £3.5 billion in treatments every year.
+And year on year the budget allocated for these treatments and services has been cut.
 Resulting in many people going without treatment and ultimately falling further into their dependency.

 Fact #9: Alcoholism treatment profits society